mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/V_Framework_Custom_Weapons.md

 | Gun | `weaponMotion` | The gun model itself during a clip: magazine drop, slide release | `.gani` clips inside your gun-side `.mtar` |
 | Part motion | `partMotion` | Slide, bolt and hammer on every shot, and the idle pose | Rows the engine plays natively, no clip needed |

-Each layer is optional, but note that a receiver registered here with no `partMotion` gets **no** slide or bolt movement at all, not the vanilla one.

 ### Full example